Procore Technologies (PCOR)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, Procore Technologies’s 27.7% annualized revenue growth over the last five years was impressive.
+Over the last five years, Procore Technologies grew its sales at an impressive 27% compounded annual growth rate.
 Its growth beat the average software company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Procore Technologies’s annualized revenue growth of 19.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Procore Technologies’s annualized revenue growth of 18% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking further ahead, sell-side analysts expect revenue to grow 11.3% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 11.1% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.

 6. Billings